Jammu Jammu And Kashmir, India Travel Guide

 Opt for sustainable options to lessen your environmental footprint and support green initiatives.

-Eco-friendly accommodations are not widely advertised in Jammu; inquire directly about practices.
+Eco-friendly accommodations are available not widely advertised in Jammu; inquire directly about practices.

-Consider offsetting your travel impact and opting for reusable products to lower your footprint.
+Consider offsetting your effect of tourism and choosing reusable goods to lower your footprint.

 Waste management has an ongoing challenge in many Indian cities.
-Recycling infrastructure is limited.
+Recycling not much infrastructure.

 Lack of water can arise, especially in summer months (May-June), impacting local communities.